-Due to the high expectation of protection and safety, Churches have significant liability when it comes to the people placed in positions of trust by the church.
+Due to the high expectation of protection, integrity and safety, Churches have significant liability when it comes to the people placed in positions of trust by the church.

 A thorough background check is the primary protection employed by churches to shield the church from liabilities arising from the actions of employees and volunteers associated with the church.